Bachelor of Science in Biomedical Engineering

 A career in biomedical engineering offers the opportunity to work in an exciting and rapidly changing technical world while directly impacting the quality of life for millions suffering from a host of medical conditions.
 Biomedical engineers connect teams of clinicians, researchers, and traditional engineers to translate patient needs into engineering solutions.

-"Few professions require individuals with the intellectual capacity, creativity, technical understanding, and social skills to succeed like biomedical engineering," said Dr. Robert Rennaker, Bioengineering Department Head and Texas Instruments Distinguished Chair in Bioengineering.
-"The best and brightest are needed to solve the healthcare challenges facing us.
-Biomedical engineers working with health care providers, corporate leaders, researchers, and government officials will solve these problems, making biomedical engineering one of the most rewarding and challenging careers one could choose to pursue."
+“Few professions require individuals with the intellectual capacity, creativity, technical understanding, and social skills to succeed like biomedical engineering,” said Dr. Robert Rennaker, head of the Department of Bioengineering and Texas Instruments Distinguished Chair in Bioengineering.
+“The best and brightest are needed to solve the health care challenges facing us.
+Biomedical engineers working with health care providers, corporate leaders, researchers, and government officials will solve these problems, making biomedical engineering one of the most rewarding and challenging careers one could choose to pursue.”

 Master of Science: Biomedical engineering, computer engineering, computer science, electrical engineering, materials science and engineering, mechanical engineering, software engineering, systems engineering and management*, telecommunications engineering